giovannidisiena/immunefi-writeup/README.md

 storage[temp1] = storage[temp1] + arg1;
 ```

-Another useful method for verifying this assunption is to look at the storage layout of the previous implementation contract, remembering that `0x65` is `101` in decimal:
+Another useful method for verifying this assumption is to look at the storage layout of the previous implementation contract, remembering that `0x65` is `101` in decimal:

 ![Storage layout](./images/storage_layout.png)